feedback-house/developer-portal/docs/api-list.md

 title: API List
 ---

-Most Feedback House modules suports APIs.
-APIs can be used indidually or leveraging data from other APIs.
+Most Feedback House modules supports APIs.
+APIs can be used individually or leveraging data from other APIs.

 ### Platform APIs: